lauralindzey/nui_scalar_data/README.md

 `git clone git@github.com:lauralindzey/nui_scalar_data.git`

+Then, create a symbolic link to your checkout from the appropriate directory.
+(If you will be developing the plugin, it's a bad idea to install it directly into the directory  managed by QGIS, because uninstalling it will delete the plugin and any changes.)

 On a Mac, QGIS expects plugins to be installed to `~/Library/Application Support/QGIS/QGIS3/profiles/default/python/plugins`

 On Linux, QGIS plugins are installed to `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins` (This directory is create the first time you install a plugin via the QGIS menu.)

-Either clone directly to the plugin directory, or create a symbolic link to your checkout from the appropriate directory.
-(If you will be developing the plugin, use a symlink -- if you have to uninstall the plugin, QGIS will delete that directory.)

 After cloning and linking, restart QGIS, then install it:
 * plugins->"Manage and Install Plugins..."